patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Functionality/Functionality.md

 Enables filtering of data records in the data view and displays the applied filter chips.

 ### Toolbar usage
 The data view toolbar can include a set of filters by passing a React node to the `filters` property.
-You can use predefined components `DataViewFilters` and `DataViewTextFilter` to customize and handle filtering directly in the toolbar.
+You can use predefined components `DataViewFilters`, `DataViewTextFilter` and `DataViewCheckboxFilter` to customize and handle filtering directly in the toolbar.
 The `DataViewFilters` is a wrapper allowing conditional filtering using multiple attributes.
-If you need just a single filter, you can use `DataViewTextFilter` or a different filter component alone.
+If you need just a single filter, you can use `DataViewTextFilter`, `DataViewCheckboxFilter` or a different filter component alone.
 Props of these filter components are listed at the bottom of this page.

 You can decide between passing `value` and `onChange` event to every filter separately or pass `values` and `onChange` to the `DataViewFilters` wrapper which make them available to its children.
 Props directly passed to child filters have a higher priority than the "inherited" ones.